 The death of George Reeves was ruled to be a suicide, though whispers abound that he was murdered.
 The actor who once played Superman, died on June 16, 1959, just days before his wedding to Lenore Lemmon.
 Reports say that after an argument with his fiance, George went upstairs and shot himself.
 However, strange and incongruous findings in the scene cast doubt on the final ruling of suicide.

 Since then, strange noises and the smell of gunpowder have been reported in the room where he died.
 Dogs also refuse to enter certain rooms, and his apparition has even been scene standing at the foot of beds while wearing his Superman costume.

 Beverly Hills Bermuda Triangle

-This part of Beverly Hills was so named because of the high number of unfortunate incidents that took place here.
+Located at the corners of N. Linden Dr. and N. Whittier Dr. this part of Beverly Hills was so named because of the high number of unfortunate incidents that took place here.
 Whatever is going on in this place, it seems to go way beyond simple hauntings by spirits who have not yet moved on.
 Several accidents and near-death experiences have occurred.
 When mediums and psychics visit this place, they report feelings and visions of suffering, pain, anger, and confusion.
 Whatever is happening here, this is definitely one of the most haunted places in greater Los Angeles.